 HISTORICAL - It's 1969 and seventeen-year-old Melinda Jensen hits the road for San Francisco.
 A handsome stranger, Henry, offers her love and a new family.
-If she truly wants to belong, she will share in everything they do.
-No matter what the family does, or how far they go.
 Loosely based on the Manson Family murders.
 Told in a mix of poems and prose.

 Exposed - Kimberly Marcus, 2011